AdobeDocs/certification.en/help/certifications/aam/aam-e-business.md

 ---
-title: Adobe Audience Manager Business Practitioner Expert Certification
+title: Business Practitioner Expert Certification
-description: Learn how to become certified as an Adobe Audience Manager Business Manager expert.
+description: Learn how to become certified as an Adobe [!DNL Audience Manager] Business Manager expert.
 solution: Audience Manager
 role: Developer
 badge: label="Exam AD0-E457" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Audience Manager Business Practitioner expert
+# Certification journey for [!DNL Audience Manager] Business Practitioner expert

-Learn how to become a certified Audience Manager Business Practitioner expert.
+Learn how to become a certified [!DNL Audience Manager] Business Practitioner expert.

-## Minimum experience:
+## Minimum experience

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version when possible, because it covers newer product capabilities.